Disney's Hide and Sneak

+Disney's Hide and Sneak is an action-adventure game released in 2003 by Capcom for the GameCube.
+It follows Mickey Mouse and his girlfriend Minnie Mouse as they fight their way through an army of UFO-shaped aliens and rescue the other from a mushroom-shaped alien named Lu-Lu.

 Plot

-The story begins when a small alien named Lu-Lu was floating around in space, she gets hit by a meteor and falls to earth.
-Meanwhile, on earth, Mickey and Minnie Mouse were having a picnic when they discovered Lu-Lu.
-At first, they thought it was a mushroom, but then Minnie (if the player is playing as Mickey) or Mickey (if the player is playing as Minnie) climbs on her and started doing poses for the player character.
-Then, all of a sudden, Lu-Lu started floating away with the other mouse still standing on it.
-It was up to the player character to go after them and find them.
+The story begins with a small alien named Lu-Lu floating around in space, getting hit by a meteor, and falling to Earth.
+Mickey and Minnie Mouse then discover Lu-Lu while having a picnic.
+At first, they think its a mushroom, but then Minnie (if the player is playing as Mickey) or Mickey (if the player is playing as Minnie) climbs on them and poses.
+Lu-Lu then floats away with the other mouse still standing on it.
+It is up to the player character to go after them and find them.
 Towards the end of the game, Mickey and Minnie finally help Lu-Lu summon a giant alien space ship.
 Lu-Lu floats up along the tractor beam of the ship, and Mickey and Minnie say good bye to her as she flies back home to outer space in the ship.

 Reception

 The game received "generally unfavorable" reviews according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of 26 out of 40.
+IGN gave the game a 4.8 out of 10, writing, "just as bad and boring as Magical Mirror".